navicore/zet-rss.nvim/README.md

 # zet-rss.nvim

 A privacy-focused RSS reader that integrates seamlessly with your Neovim Zettelkasten workflow.
 No servers, no databases - just text files and a fast Rust backend with a beautiful TUI viewer.

+This project and repo was formerly named `navireader`

 ## Features